 Even the best players in the world won’t be consistent with this type of release.

 The crossover release is usually suited for more skilled amateur players.
-With the crossover release, your right-hand makes impact with the golf ball and works its way over the left hand.
+With the crossover release, your right-hand make contact with the golf ball and works its way over the left hand.

-In the crossover release, the wrists are actually rotating during impact which causes the club to go into a horizontal plane.
-The clubhead opens at the beginning of the impact zone and closes throughout impact.
+With the crossover method, the wrists are actually rotating as you bottom out which causes the shaft to go into more of a horizontal plane.
+The clubhead opens at the beginning of the downswing and closes throughout the follow through.

 This usually results in a draw and is great for players with neutral or even weak grips.